ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.rainbird/README.md

 `rainbird.X.device.stations.Y.available` - True if zone Y is available in the device.
 `rainbird.X.device.stations.Y.irrigation` - True if zone Y is currently irrigated.
-`rainbird.X.device.stations.Y.runZone` - Manually run irrigation on zone Y for the specified amount of minutes.
+`rainbird.X.device.stations.Y.remaining` - Remaining irrigation time in seconds `rainbird.X.device.stations.Y.runZone` - Manually run irrigation on zone Y for the specified amount of minutes.
 `rainbird.X.device.stations.Y.testZone` - Test zone Y.

 ## Changelog

+### 0.2.2

+-   Added fixes for adapter crashes on failed connection to controller

+### 0.2.1

+-   Added support for run times on different controller model
+-   Less polling for some states to reduce requests to controller

+### 0.2.0

+-   Added remaining irrigation time of zone
+-   Fixed bug in decoding responses

 ### 0.1.2